 FAQs

-These are the most frequently asked questions we’ve received regarding Extended Producer Responsibility (EPR) and how Interchange 360 can help Producers ensure compliance.
+These are the most frequently asked questions we’ve received regarding Extended Producer Responsibility (EPR) and how LPMA powered by Interchange 360 can help producers ensure compliance.

 EPR 101